RichardKavanagh/c-modern-approach-solutions/solutions/2-c-fundamentals/exercises/10/README.md

 In the dweight.c program (Section 2.4), which spaces are essential?

-The dweight.c program, found Section 2.4 is as follows:
+The dweight.c program, found in Section 2.4 of Chapter 4, is as follows:

 ```
 /* Computes the dimensional weight of a 12" x 10" x 8" box */